 Truth tables implement combinatorial logic design in a concise, tabular format.
-Truth tables are supported only in Stateflow® blocks in a Simulink® model.
 Typical applications for truth tables include decision making for:

 Fault detection and management

-You can add a Truth Table block directly to your Simulink model.
-You can also define a truth table function in a Stateflow chart, state, or subchart.
+You can add a Truth Table block directly to your Simulink model, or you can define a truth table function in a Stateflow® chart, state, or subchart.
+Truth Table blocks in a Simulink model execute as a Simulink block, while truth table functions in a Stateflow chart execute only when you call the truth table function.
 The location of the function determines the set of states and transitions that can call the function.

-If you want to call the function anywhere in that chart, put your truth table function at the chart level.
+If you want to call the function anywhere in a chart, put your truth table function at the chart level.

 If you want to call the function from any chart in your model, put your truth table at the chart level and enable exporting of chart-level functions.
 For more information, see Export Stateflow Functions for Reuse.